 Perhaps the most dramatic year since 1996.
 A lack of snow combined with high winds created dangerous rockfall on the Lhotse Face causing many injuries primarily to Sherpas before the route was moved to a safer passage to Camp 3.
 However, these dangers plus the deaths of three Sherpas early in April from multiple causes caused the Sherpas from Himex to lose confidence.
 Russell Brice, arguably the most famous of the Everest commercial operators, canceled his entire Himalaya spring season (Everest, Lhotse, and Nuptse) taking over 100 people off the mountain.
 It was an unprecedented decision.

 The other teams continued fighting difficult weather on both sides of Everest and with only four days of suitable weather for summit pushes endured the famous crowds at the normal bottlenecks of the 2nd Step, and the Hillary Step.
 Totally unrelated to the crowds, weather or rockfall, 6 more climbers died primarily from poor decision making or altitude-related illnesses generating sensational headlines around the world and calls for regulation on Everest.
 The Himalayan database states there were 551 combined summits from both sides and 10 deaths.
-Read my 2012 season recap here.
+Read my season recap at this link.

 2013: A Normal Year and a Petty Fight on the Lhotse Face

 Everest 2013 was a good year for most climbers but a difficult one for the professionals.
 Overall it could be termed a normal year with little drama with one large exception.
 There were an estimated 658 summits in the spring of 2013, 539 on the south and 119 on the north.
 8 confirmed deaths.
-This was the most summits in the history of Everest including to 2016.
+This was the most summits in the history of Everest including 2016.

 2013 brought the inexcusable behavior of both Sherpas and professional climbers arguing and fighting about who had the right to climb on the Lhotse Face while the fixed ropes were being set for the commercial teams.
-This incident, in my opinion, accelerated the creation of Sherpa owned guide services that are beginning to dominate Everest.
+This incident, in my opinion, accelerated the creation of Sherpa-owned guide services that are beginning to dominate Everest.

 2014: 19 Deaths and Nepal Side Closed